caesar0301/treelib/README.md

     # Get the children (only sons) list of the node with ID == nid.
     t.is_branch(nid)

+    # Get all the siblings of given nid.
+    t.siblings(nid)

     # Move node (source) from its parent to another parent (destination).
     t.move_node(source, destination)